 • Offerings and Dates

 All ANU College of Arts and Social Sciences undergraduate degree programs have an honours year, and all honours years taught within CASS require the completion of a 24 unit thesis.
-THES4103 is the honours thesis course for CASS-taught disciplines focussing on studies in Human Society:
+THES4105 is the honours thesis course for CASS-taught disciplines in:

 Digital Humanities,